 In turn, this will enable the industry to generate new products based on their carbon rating and create incentives for builders and owners to design yachts with lower fuel consumption and less environmental impact.

-Our mission is to be an aggregator of tangible solutions, bringing together shipyards, innovators, operators and yacht owners.
+Our mission is to suppport superyacht owners towards less energy-intensive yachting, to be an aggregator of tangible solutions, bringing together shipyards, innovators and operators.
 We aim to support key industry players towards change, defining objectives to reduce emissions.
-The SEA Index is a voluntary tool and the Superyacht Eco Association aims to create a true ecosystem of stakeholders, providing information and helping to implement new solutions.
+The SEA Index is a voluntary tool and the Superyacht Eco Association aims to create a true ecosystem of stakeholders, providing impartial information and helping to implement new solutions.

 The long-term goal of the SEA Index is to become the world’s leading energy- intensity rating system for superyachts, with a view to be extended to other sectors, leading to a multifaceted sustainability index.